Multi-Scale Simulation of Complex Systems: A Perspective of Integrating Knowledge and Data: Application of multi-scale simulation in typical complex systems

-Accurately modeling the transmission pattern of the epidemic is a long-standing research topic for decades, which is attracting more and more public attentions with the outbreak of COVID-19.
+Accurately modeling the transmission pattern of the epidemic has been a long-standing research topic for decades, which is attracting more and more public attention with the outbreak of COVID-19.
 The epidemic dynamics is tightly entangled with human mobility \cite{jia2020population,kraemer2020effect,jewell2021s,wu2020nowcasting}, economic development \cite{haw2022optimizing,guan2020global,spelta2020after}, and vaccine distribution \cite{chen2022strategic,rotesi2021national,wagner2021vaccine,yang2022equitable,mcadams2020incentivising}, forming a complex system.
 In this survey, we focus on the simulation paradigm of epidemic contagion systems of the recent advances, which can be divided into 3 categories as shown in Table~\ref{Tab:epidemic}.

 \textbf{Regression model.} For macroscopic simulation, regression models are widely used.
-During the first strike of COVID-19 pandemic, researchers use generalized linear model (GLM) \cite{kraemer2020effect}, multiplicative exponential model \cite{jia2020population}, or multilevel Bayesian regression model \cite{jewell2021s} to investigate how human mobility and control measures affect the early transmission of the epidemic.
+During the first strike of the COVID-19 pandemic, researchers use generalized linear model (GLM) \cite{kraemer2020effect}, multiplicative exponential model \cite{jia2020population}, or multilevel Bayesian regression model \cite{jewell2021s} to investigate how human mobility and control measures affect the early transmission of the epidemic.
 Specifically, the risk source model proposed in \cite{jia2020population} is shown in \eqref{eq:risk_source}:

 where $y_i$ is the number of the cumulative (or daily) confirmed cases in prefecture $i$; $x_{1i}$ is the cumulative population outflow from the source region of the epidemic to prefecture $i$ in different time periods. $x_{2i}$ and $x_{3i}$ are the GDP and the population size of prefecture $i$, respectively. $\lambda_k$ is the fixed effect for province $k$, $n$ is the number of prefectures considered in the analysis, $I_{ik}$ is the dummy for prefecture $i$, where $I_{ik}=1$ if $i\in k$, otherwise $I_{ik}=0$.
 Finally, $c$ and $\beta_j$ are the free parameters to be calibrated.
 From this equation, the author accurately models the macroscopic epidemic dynamics.
 Similarly, the regression model in \cite{jewell2021s} and \cite{kraemer2020effect} are as shown in \eqref{eq:multilevel_bayesian_regression} and \eqref{eq:glm} accordingly.
 All these methods use a simple regression model to depict the aggregated epidemic outcome ($y_{i, t}$ in \eqref{eq:multilevel_bayesian_regression} and $Y(t)$ in \eqref{eq:glm}) with other variants such as mobility ($M_{i,t}$ in \eqref{eq:multilevel_bayesian_regression} and $M(t-5)$ in \eqref{eq:glm}), population ($X_{i}$ in \eqref{eq:multilevel_bayesian_regression}), the polymerase chain reaction (PCR) test ($IT(t)$ in \eqref{eq:glm}) and temperature ($T_{i,t}$ in \eqref{eq:multilevel_bayesian_regression}).